-When an ASP.NET page is requested and renders markup to a browser, the code that runs is not solely the code that you created for your page.
-Instead, at run time, ASP.NET generates and compiles one or more classes that actually perform the tasks required to run the page.
-This topic provides an overview of the code that is generated at run time.
+When an ASP.NET page is requested and renders markup to a browser, ASP.NET creates an instance of a class that represents your page.
+That class is composed not only of the code that you wrote for the page, but also code that is generated by ASP.NET.
+This topic provides an overview of the code that is generated by ASP.NET.

-ASP.NET also supports precompilation of a Web site to enhance performance and perform error checking as well as to support site deployment.
-For more information, see.
-Precompilation works for both single-file and code-behind page models, and the compiler output is the same for both models.
+Web site projects also support precompilation of a Web project to enhance performance (for the first time a page request is received) and perform error checking as well as to support site deployment.
+For more information, see ASP.NET Web Site Precompilation Overview

+In a Web site project, you can create single-file pages.
 In a single-file page, the markup, server-side elements, and event-handling code are all in a single .aspx file.
-When the page is compiled, the compiler generates and compiles a new class that derives from the baseclass or a custom base class defined with the Inherits attribute of the directive.
-For example, if you create a new ASP.NET Web page named SamplePage1 in your application's root directory then a new class named ASP.SamplePage1_aspx is derived from the Page class.
-For pages inside of application subfolders, the subfolder name is used as part of the generated class.
+When the page is compiled, the ASP.NET generates and compiles a new class that derives from the base Page class or from a custom base class defined with the Inherits attribute of the @ Page directive.
+For example, if you create a new ASP.NET Web page named SamplePage1 in your application's root directory, a class named ASP.SamplePage1_aspx is generated that derives from the Page class.
+For pages in application subfolders, the subfolder name is used as part of the generated class.
 The generated class contains declarations for the controls in the .aspx page and contains your event handlers and other custom code.

-After page generation, the generated class is compiled into an assembly, the assembly is loaded into the application domain, and then the page class is instantiated and executed to render output to the browser.
-If you make changes to the page that would affect the generated class—whether by adding controls or modifying your code—the compiled class code is invalidated and a new class is generated.
-For more information on compilation in ASP.NET, see.
+The generated class is compiled into an assembly, and when the page is requested, the assembly is loaded into the application domain, and then the page class is instantiated and executed to render output to the browser.

 The following illustration shows the inheritance model for the page class in a single-file ASP.NET Web page: